-Hui, Dr Ming Tak Ted
+Hui, Professor Ming Tak Ted

 Ming Tak Ted Hui

-Tutorial Fellow in Asian and Middle Eastern Studies and Associate Professor of Classical Chinese and Medieval China
+Associate Professor of Classical Chinese and Medieval China

 Academic background